It’s time for the Interstellar blu-ray review, I’ll admit I’m a bit of fan of Christopher Nolan’s work having enjoyed all of films to date.

 Overall the extras are excellent and well worth watching.

-Interstellar (2014) is available now on Blu-ray priced £6.95 from Amazon (as of date of review)
+Interstellar (2014) blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…